Graduate Assistant Fact Sheet

 The GSAS strives to engage graduate students through programs and initiatives that enhance the educational experience, such as career planning and professional development workshops, networking receptions, and mentoring opportunities.
 Board members also support the priorities of the Vice Provost for Graduate Education and Dean of the Graduate School, which include raising the visibility of graduate education and support for graduate students, communicating the strengths of Penn State’s graduate programs, faculty and students, and the value of advanced degrees to society.

-Four seats on the GSAS Board of Directors are designated for representatives of the Graduate and Professional Student Association (GPSA), including the President and Past-President.
-In addition, each of the Alumni Society’s four committees includes one GPSA representative.
+Four seats on the GSAS Board of Directors are designated for representatives from the Graduate and Professional Student Association; Office of Graduate Educational Equity Programs; Office of Global Programs; and campuses with graduate programs other than University Park, including the World Campus.
 These volunteer leadership roles are vital to the creation of strategic goals that will influence the positioning of graduate students on a career trajectory distinguished by personal fulfillment and professional achievement.

 Professional Development Opportunities and Support Services